-Our Iceland summer photography workshops will take place in June, when the flowers are in bloom and the days are the longest so you can enjoy the real midnight sun.
+Our Iceland summer photography trips will take place in June & July when the flowers are in bloom, the highlands are accessible, and the days are the longest, so you can enjoy the real midnight sun.

 Summer is one of the best seasons of the year to visit Iceland, as the beautiful midnight sun provides up to 6 hours of magical light and enough time to visit different locations.
-We will visit iconic and popular waterfalls like Seljalandsfoss, Skógafoss, and Gullfoss; photogenic glaciers like Svínafellsjökull; huge glacial lagoons like Jökulsárlón; black sand beaches; majestic mountains such as Vestrahorn in the east and Kirkjufell in the west; and much more.
-Iceland is our signature photo tour, so apart from the most popular spots, we’ll also take you to some of Iceland’s best hidden photography gems.
+We will visit iconic and popular waterfalls like Seljalandsfoss, Skógafoss, and Kvernufoss; photogenic glaciers like Svínafellsjökull; huge glacial lagoons like Jökulsárlón; black sand beaches; majestic mountains such as Vestrahorn in the east; and much more.

-Beyond the landscapes, Iceland offers other natural wonders in June, including summer visitors like puffins, humpback whales, green moss, and colorful wildflowers everywhere.
+Beyond the landscapes, Iceland offers other natural wonders in June, including summer visitors like puffins, green moss, and colorful wildflowers everywhere.

 During this photo tour, our goal will be to take advantage of the midnight hours so you can capture your photos with the best light.
 Little by little, we will adapt our sleep schedule depending on the day and weather conditions.